 The race organizers are setting up a production system to cover the arrival of all the competitors:

-- Live arrivals on social networks: all arrivals, day and night, will be broadcast live on the official Vendée Globe pages, in French and English, via YouTube and on the race's Facebook page.
+- Live arrivals on social networks: all arrivals will be broadcast live on the official Vendée Globe pages, in French and English, via YouTube and on the race's Facebook page.

 - Analysis and summaries: find out more about each skipper's route, highlights and performances on the race website.
 Interactive cartography also allows you to explore the multimedia content associated with each track around the world.

-IN LES Sables d'Olonne: at the heart of the hustle and bustle
+In Les Sables d'Olonne: at the heart of the festivities

-- A unique moment: the ascent of the channel: witness this magical moment when the skippers, greeted by thousands of spectators, wave to the crowds gathered on the quayside.
+A unique moment, the ascent of the channel: witness this magical moment when the skippers, welcomed by thousands of spectators, greet the crowd gathered on the quayside.

 Don't miss this opportunity to celebrate these heroes of the seas and their incredible adventure around the globe.
-Whether you're watching the arrivals from the comfort of your living room or on the spot, every moment promises to be emotionally charged.
-The “ETAs” are broadcast on the race website and will be updated in real time.
+Whether you're watching the arrivals from your living room or on the spot, every moment promises to be emotionally charged.
+The ‘ETAs’ will be broadcast on the race website and updated in real time.

-The town of Les Sables d'Olonne has introduced traffic and parking restrictions:
+The town of Les Sables d'Olonne has introduced a traffic and parking restriction:

-- No parking and no traffic on the quays of Port de Pêche and La Chaume, and in the vicinity of the Village for the first arrivals, then depending on attendance for the other skippers.
+- No parking and no traffic on the quays of the Port de Pêche and La Chaume, and around the Village for the first arrivals, then depending on the number of skippers.

-- The entire system will reopen once the channel has been reopened, depending on the number of visitors and subject to the directives of the local authorities.
+- The entire system will reopen once the channel has been reopened, depending on the number of entries and subject to the instructions of the local authorities.

-Find out more about the traffic and parking plan:
+Find out more about the traffic and parking plan for Violette's arrival:

 on water